raspberrypilearning/club-mentoring/en/step_5.md

 + Using young people's own culture and experiences to help them learn.
 + Letting creators pick projects that matter to them and show their cultural identity.
 + Talking about fairness, social issues, and bias.
-Using fair teaching methods, like open-ended questions and group discussions.
++ Using open-ended questions and group discussions.
 + Showing different cultures in learning materials and making sure everyone can use them.
-+ Providing inclusive representations of a range of cultures, and making sure learning materials are accessible
-+ Using less structured guidance approaches, such as open-ended, exploratory activities and collaborative tasks that encourage discussion

 --- /collapse ---